humaninexistance/atomsnions-ig-t3wk7/README.md

 # atomsnions-ig-t3wk7
-a lil demo of atoms and ions !! (just charges and subatomic particles n stuff)
+a lil thing about atoms and ions !! (just charges and subatomic particles n stuff)

 **FUNCTIONALITIES**
 * atom or ion?